Can Tilray Inc. (TLRY) Remain Competitive?

-Tilray Inc. (NASDAQ:TLRY) went down by -4.15% from its latest closing price compared to the recent 1-year high of $67.00.
-The company’s stock price has collected 8.20% of gains in the last five trading sessions.
-Press Release reported on 10/21/21 that Thinking about buying stock in DiDi Global Inc, Vale SA, FuelCell Energy, American Airlines, or Tilray?
+Tilray Inc. (NASDAQ:TLRY) went down by -1.90% from its latest closing price compared to the recent 1-year high of $67.00.
+The company’s stock price has collected -7.04% of loss in the last five trading sessions.
+The Wall Street Journal reported on 10/29/21 that Cannabis Company Tilray Sets Blueprint for U.S. Expansion

 Is It Worth Investing in Tilray Inc. (NASDAQ :TLRY) Right Now?